 • Sit Lux Scholars take a limited number of credit hours during enrollment in the program.
-Typical Sit Lux Scholars take 12-13 credit hours, which are drawn from required courses of the Liberal Studies curriculum.
+Typical Sit Lux Scholars take 12-13 semester credit hours, or up to 18 termed course credit hours, drawn from required courses of the Liberal Studies curriculum.
 Choir and band students are approved to add those classes associated with these activities as necessary.

-• Sit Lux Scholars delay declaration of a major until a 2.5 career/cumulative GPA is earned after the first semester or a 2.0 career/cumulative GPA is earned after the second semester.
+• Sit Lux Scholars delay declaration of a major until earning a 2.5 career/cumulative GPA after the first semester or earning a 2.0 career/cumulative GPA after the second semester.